shacklettbp/madrona/README.md

 * (Optional) Simple 3D renderer for visualizing agent behaviors and debugging.

 **Disclaimer**: The Madrona engine is a research code base.
 We hope to attract interested users / collaborators with this release, however there will be missing features / documentation / bugs, as well as breaking API changes as we continue to develop the engine.
 Please post any issues you find on this github repo.

-Please see the [Madrona engine project page](https://madrona-engine.github.io) for more information, as well as the [Madrona FAQ](https://madrona-engine.github.io#faq).

 # Technical Paper